Marfan Syndrome

 Physical Exam Findings

-- Pectus excavatum or pectus carinatum deformities of the chest wall are commonly observed.
+Pectus excavatum or pectus carinatum chest deformities

 Diagnostic Workup